littleosbook/littleosbook/scheduling.md

 and put the current one last (other schemes are possible, but this is a simple one).

-The transfer of control to the new process is done via the `iret` assembly instruction in exactly the same way as explained in the section ["Entering user mode"](#entering-user-mode) in the chapter ["User Mode"](#user-mode).
+The transfer of control to the new process is done via the `iret` assembly code instruction in exactly the same way as explained in the section ["Entering user mode"](#entering-user-mode) in the chapter ["User Mode"](#user-mode).